Your browser is unsupported

 About

-Justin Vlasits is an Assistant Professor.
+Justin Vlasits is an Associate Professor.
 He received his PhD in 2017 from the University of California, Berkeley and previously worked at the University of Tübingen.

 • “Margaret MacDonald’s Scientific Common-Sense Philosophy”, British Journal for the History of Philosophy (forthcoming)